TangoMango223/linkedin_scraping/README.md

 - Successfully able to scrape Linkedin posts
 - Determine the "pattern" to the social media team's posts - i.e. using emojis and references links (app-aware-links) in their HTML structure of classes.
 - Extracted each post and the strings associated with it, cleaning each string to remove redundant information in the process
 - While not perfect, it does significantly reduce the amount of time for the Sheet Owner (me, Christine) in terms of time updating the Google Sheet.
+Currently, I tediously and manually write down the name, event date, location, and hyperlink the registration webpage, but the Linkedin page has this information already.

 LIMITATIONS:

 - Based on human observations of post patterns from Schulich CCD Social Media Team.
 If they change format of posting events, the code may no longer work.
 - Based on last 3 months post observation, this is unlikely.
-- The extraction is meant to reduce the amount of time for myself, Christine, to update the Schulich MMAI networking Google Sheet.
+- The extraction is meant to reduce the amount of time for myself, Christine, to update the Schulich MMAI Program networking Google Sheet.

 FUTURE + NEXT STEPS: